 - you‘re unable to go to the polling station because of your employment

 - unable to go to the polling station because of your attendance on an educational course

 - you‘re a British citizen living overseas

 - you’re a member of Her Majesty’s Armed Forces, a Crown Servant or a British Council employee

 Applying to vote by proxy

-To apply for a proxy vote, you need to download and fill in an application form, which you’ll find on the GOV.UK website.
+If you can't apply online, you can also download and fill in an application form.
+You can find this on the GOV.UK website.
 You’ll see that there are different forms depending on the reason that you need a proxy vote.

 Your application may need to be supported by a doctor, employer or course tutor.
 The guidance notes that accompany the application form will explain this.